 If you are in the financial services industry and have not heard about the freight train heading your way, it is now time to join in the fight.
-If you have been reading about what is happening then you are aware that the Future of the financial services industry could be placed in the hands of federal government regulators.
-Their control would nullify any industry attempt to self-govern and put in place rules which could cause huge legal bills for any agent who accidently evaded their guidelines.
+If you have been reading about what is happening, then you are aware that the Future of the financial services industry could be placed in the hands of federal government regulators.
+Their control would nullify any industry attempt to self-govern and put in place rules which could cause substantial legal bills for any agent who accidentally evaded their guidelines.
 It also means that insurance companies and broker/dealers will be placed in an area of supervision that will be expensive and nearly impossible to sheriff.

 Would you like a comparison of complete confusion from past government intervention into the private sector?
-Simple, look at the health insurance industry, after the Affordable Care Act became law, who do you think really profited from it?
+Simple, look at the health insurance industry after the Affordable Care Act became law, who do you think profited from it?
 What about the uninsured who finally had a chance at a policy?
-Yes and no. the real profiteering and financial gain came from the health insurance companies themselves because all of a sudden their financial trough was the federal government and the subsidies they backed.
+Yes and no. The real profiteering and financial gain came from the health insurance companies themselves because all of a sudden their financial trough was the federal government and the subsidies they backed.
 Another great example is the combination of huge health companies suddenly merging and buying one another to get as big as possible because they know a few things the consuming public doesn’t.

 - They know where the money is coming from to enrich their treasuries, the federal government and the backed subsidiaries of money.